Mr-3RR/Win-Hot-Corner/README.md

 # Download all file into a zip & Extract file.

-1) Run "AutoHotkey_2.0.19_setup.exe" Or Latest version of "AutoHotkey".
+1) Run "AutoHotkey_setup.exe" Or Latest version of "AutoHotkey".

 2) Run the "TaskViewScript.ahk".